No one ever seems to want to talk about life insurance, however it’s important to face the reality that we won’t be around forever.

-Plus, as long as you're healthy and don't smoke, you're probably get the cheapest premiums you'll ever pay when you're young.
+Plus, as long as you're healthy and don't smoke, you'll probably get the cheapest premiums you'll ever pay when you're young.
 Just look at this infographic on the high costs of life insurance for smokers, and you can see the impact health makes on your life insurance premiums.

-Although you may be young, single, carefree, and in excellent health, in the event of your unforseen death, your immediate family would be responsible for any financial burden you leave behind, including funeral expenses.
+Although you may be young, single, carefree, and in excellent health, in the event of your unforeseen death, your immediate family would be responsible for any financial burden you leave behind, including funeral expenses.
 You may be fit as a fiddle this very moment, but health can change in an instant, and send premiums skyward, literally overnight.